A different kind of fundraiser, fun & active!

 Investing in research will enable Usher 1F Collaborative to continue to fund the medical researchers who are currently working to cure Usher 1F and to expand our work and engage additional retinal researchers.

-Edwin Stone, M.D., Ph.D., at the University of Iowa Wynn Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, halting further progression of vision loss and restoring some lost vision.
+Edwin Stone, M.D., Ph.D., at the University of Iowa Institute for Vision Research, is developing gene replacement therapy, a technique used successfully for other types of retinitis pigmentosa, to replace the mutated gene in the eye, as well as stem cell therapy using patients’ own skin cells, to halt further progression of vision loss and restore lost vision.